-Stomach problems in dogs can be caused by different reasons such as food intolerance, gastritis, ingestion of something indigestible, and more.
-Common symptoms are vomiting, diarrhea, flatulence, and loss of appetite.
+Dog upset stomach can be caused by different reasons such as food intolerance, gastritis, ingestion of something indigestible, and more.
 This page introduces some natural simple soothing foods to help cure a dog's upset tummy.

 It is common for dogs to have an upset stomach from time to time.
 There are a number of possible reasons, from food allergies/intolerance and dietary indiscretion, IBD, to poisoning.